Help! My baby is in the NICU. What should I do to help my baby, my family and myself?

 What organizations support advocacy and research to prevent premature birth?

-The March of Dimes is a national organization which raises money to fund advocacy and research to improve the health of babies by preventing birth defects, premature birth and infant mortality.
+The March of Dimes is a national organization which raises money to fund advocacy, awareness and research to improve the health of babies by preventing birth defects, premature birth and infant mortality.
 The Eunice Kennedy Shriver National Institute of Child Health and Development also funds research in this area.
 Preemie Voices provides legislative information, policy and news related to prematurity.
 Baby First provides clinical education and support for parents also.
 Find more organizations on our interactive Resource Directory.